wp-plugins/hotspots/readme.txt

 == Description ==

-Hotspots Analytics is the most advanced free analytics plugin for WordPress websites including heatmaps, user activity and custom event tracking.
-It can be a great compliment to Google Analytics and provides support for responsive web design and touch screen devices.
+Hotspots Analytics is the most advanced analytics plugin for WordPress websites including heatmaps, user activity and custom event tracking.
+It can be a great compliment to Google Analytics and provides support for responsive web design and touchscreen devices.

 The key features of the plugin are: